Blanche Hunt: 1996–2009

-Blanche briefly returns to Weatherfield in 1996 when Tracy (now played by Dawn Acton) gets married and again in 1998 after Deirdre is sent to prison; following a wrongful conviction for fraud.
+Blanche briefly returns to Weatherfield in 1996 when Tracy (now played by Dawn Acton) gets married and again in 1998 after Deirdre is sent to prison following a wrongful conviction for fraud.
 Blanche begins matchmaking between the divorced Deirdre and Ken, believing Ken is good for Deirdre.
 She fails, but Tracy gets them to reconcile and in 1999, Blanche returns permanently and moves in with the reunited couple.

-Blanche quickly gains a reputation as a gossip and a meddler, with Audrey Roberts (Sue Nicholls) often being the target of Blanche's acid tongue when her 13-year-old granddaughter, Sarah-Louise Platt (Tina O'Brien), is revealed to be pregnant.
+Blanche quickly gains a reputation as a gossip and a meddler, with Audrey Roberts (Sue Nicholls) often being the target of Blanche's acid tongue when her 13-year-old granddaughter, Sarah Platt (Tina O'Brien), is revealed to be pregnant.
 She makes hurtful comments at Sarah but backs down after the birth of her baby daughter, Bethany Platt, when she finally stands up to Blanche and tells her to leave her and her daughter alone.
 Blanche briefly becomes Rita Sullivan's (Barbara Knox) assistant at The Kabin but soon drives Rita mad with her meddling and tactlessness.
 In 2002, Blanche has a new love interest, funeral director Archie Shuttleworth (Roy Hudd) but is unhappy when he makes friends with Audrey.
 Blanche suspects they are having an affair but later discovers Audrey, a hairdresser, is working with Archie to dress dead bodies for viewings.
 Archie is angry when Blanche spreads this around and ends their relationship.
 Blanche is upset but later moves on to supposedly wealthy retiree, Wally Bannister (Bernard Cribbins).
 Wally is more interested in Tracy (now played by Kate Ford), who simply wants Wally's money and decides to seduce him.
-This falls flat when Tracy visits Wally's house and discovers that he's actually the gardener, posing as the owner and isn't rich at all.
+This falls flat when Tracy visits Wally's house and discovers that he is actually the gardener, posing as the owner, and is not rich at all.
 Ken and Deirdre find out and disgusted with their daughter, decide to keep the news from Blanche (who is away visiting her sister) to avoid upsetting her.